 Enrollment Eligibility: Menlo students in grades 9-11.
-To ensure the safety of all travelers and visited communities, all participants must be fully vaccinated against COVID-19.
+We are not requiring pre-testing but reserve the right to change that to requiring pre-testing if Covid numbers are higher at departure time.
 For medical questions or exemption requests contact the school nurse's office.

-Trip Leaders: There will be two Menlo teacher trip leaders: Upper School History Teacher Joel Colom-Mena and Head Librarian Brittney Otero.
+Trip Leaders: There will be two Menlo teacher trip leaders: Upper School Science Teacher Dietrich Schuhl and Ella Marks '21.
 While in Arizona, we will be joined by one or two instructors from Global Works.

-All-Inclusive Fee2: \$2800.
+All-Inclusive Fee2: \$3000.
 Financial aid may be available Current financial aid recipients should contact Rose Garza regarding financial aid (rgarza@menloschool.org).